ituacm/ITU-ACM-22-23-Python-Programming-Course/README.md

 ## Goals

-➡ This is an introductory level course aiming to help students start their programming journey and learn Python basics to lay a foundation for further study.
+This is an introductory level course aiming to help students start their programming journey and learn Python basics to lay a foundation for further study.

+The students will:
+- represent basic real-world problems with Python.
+- become familiar with fundamental data types and control structures of Python.
+- organize their programs with functions and imports.
+- use object oriented programming techniques to model their environment.

 ## Syllabus

 |     #           | Topic                          | Instructor(s)                        | Time - Place